 Unfortunately, there are a lot of companies out there that are just trying to move units and sell products, regardless if it’s right or needed.

-There’s also a lot of others out there that don’t truly understand how to design a secure wireless system, so make sure you do your homework before you give the green light.
+There are also a lot of others out there who don’t truly understand how to design a secure wireless system, so make sure you do your homework before you give the green light.

 Next Steps